caws/firebase-cloud-messaging-rails/README.md

 * ServiceWorker::Rails

 This project uses ServiceWorker in order to provide the firebase-messaging-sw service worker.
-The reason being pretty sinple, Rails' assets pipeline wasn't built with service workers in mind.
+The reason being pretty simple, Rails' assets pipeline wasn't built with service workers in mind.

 Luckily, it's pretty straightforward to get this gem up and running.
 As I have already done everything that's needed to install it, all you have to do is the following: